 The software development ecosystem exists in a state of dynamic equilibrium, where any new tool, framework, or technique leads to disruption and the establishment of a new equilibrium.
 Predictability is impossible when the foundation architects plan against changes constantly in unexpected ways.
 Instead, prefer evolvability over predictability.
-This talk provides a high-level overview of a different way to think about and build software architecture.
+This talk illustrates how to achieve evolutionary architectures and how to retrofit existing systems to support better evolution.

 YOU MAY ALSO LIKE:

 Neal is Director, Software Architect, and Meme Wrangler at ThoughtWorks, a software company and a community of passionate, purpose-led individuals, delivering technology to address the toughest challenges, all while seeking to revolutionize the IT industry and create positive social change.
 He speaks at many conferences.